 You have to show how you share the same goal: the fear of change of economic lifestyle.
 Create a link with them, you are on the same side, you are part of the same tribe.

-People base their reactions on their emotion: are you part of my tribe or not?
+People base their reactions on their emotions: are you part of my tribe or not?

 Then you can provide information.

-You challenge them to believe with fact that aligns with their reality: There is a large industrial push to turn climate change providing a huge new industry and so a lot of work to do toward green (good for the future economy).
+You challenge them to believe with facts that align with their reality: There is a large industrial push to turn climate change providing a huge new industry and so a lot of work to do toward green (good for the future economy).